 Zinda Law Group Reaches $7.7 Million Settlement on Behalf of Austin Truck Injury Victim

-AUSTIN, TEXAS, UNITED STATES, July 29, 2022 /EINPresswire.com/ -- Jack Zinda, Burgess Williams and Ryan Toomey of Zinda Law Group have resolved a truck accident case for $7,732,0000 with Ram Tool & Supply, Inc., and Bryson Daunte Philen on behalf of the family of Martina Cabrera.
+AUSTIN , TEXAS, UNITED STATES, August 1, 2022 /EINPresswire.com/ -- Jack Zinda, Burgess Williams and Ryan Toomey of Zinda Law Group have resolved a truck injury case for $7,732,0000 with Ram Tool & Supply, Inc. and Bryson Daunte Philen on behalf of the family of Martina Cabrera.
 Cabrera was fatally injured after being struck by a flatbed truck while crossing a crosswalk.
-The accident occurred at the intersection of Ferguson Lane and Cameron Road in Austin.
+The incident occurred at the intersection of Ferguson Lane and Cameron Road in Austin.

 Zinda Law Group is a nationally recognized personal injury law firm with offices across Colorado, Texas, Arizona and New Mexico.
 For more information, visit www.zindalaw.com or call (888) 988-7063.